-After receiving so many submissions to Shotkit from around the world for the wedding photography genre, I feel like I’m in a good position to show what is currently the best wedding photography gear, and what is arguably the best camera for wedding photography.
+After receiving thousands of submissions to Shotkit by wedding photographers from around the world, I’m in a good position to show what is currently the best wedding photography gear, and what are arguably the best cameras for wedding photography.

-These wedding photographers have used a vast array of different gear over the years, and have settled on what they consider to be the very best equipment for them.
+These wedding photographers have used a vast array of different gear over the years, and have settled on what they consider to be the very best cameras for wedding photography, as well as the accessories that help them create better art.